XEDGit/memdetect/README.md

  - #### Compiling:

-   - `-fl` `--flags flag0 flag1...`: Another way to specify flags to use when compiling with gcc
+   - `-fl` `--flags` flag0 flag1...: Another way to specify flags to use when compiling with gcc

-   - `-e` `--exclude folder_name`: Specify a folder inside the `directory_path` which gets excluded from compiling
+   - `-e` `--exclude` folder_name: Specify a folder inside the `directory_path` which gets excluded from compiling

  - #### Executing:

-   - `-a` `--args arg0 arg1...`: Specify arguments to run with the executable
+   - `-a` `--args` arg0 arg1...: Specify arguments to run with the executable

  - #### Fail (Use only one):

-   - `-fail number`: Specify which malloc call should fail (return 0), 1 will fail first malloc and so on
+   - `-fail` number: Specify which malloc call should fail (return 0), 1 will fail first malloc and so on

-   - `-fail all`: Adding this flag will fail all the malloc calls
+   - `-fail` all: Adding this flag will fail all the malloc calls

-   - `-fail loop start_from`: Your code will be compiled and ran in a loop, failing the 1st malloc call on the 1st execution, the 2nd on the 2nd            execution and so on.
+   - `-fail` loop start_from: Your code will be compiled and ran in a loop, failing the 1st malloc call on the 1st execution, the 2nd on the 2nd            execution and so on.
 If you specify a number after `loop` it will start by failing `start_from` malloc and continue

  - #### Output: